Alleyway with Murals near U Street - Neighborhoods in Washington, DC

 You will want to have a camera ready for your trip to northeast DC’s romantic oasis.
 The National Arboretum stays colorful nearly all year long, sporting a diversity of flora and fauna, including bonsai trees, azaleas and conifers.
 In spring, you can find flowering cherry blossom trees that are far away from the crowds of the National Mall.
 A can't-miss: The National Capitol Columns that supported the East Portico of the U.S. Capitol from 1828-1958.
 They stand triumphantly in the Arboretum today.

-Southwest Arts Club manages Blind Whino, a repurposed church that was built in 1886.
-The incredible facade sports a range of colors and shapes, making the building an Instagram favorite.
-Blind Whino is a multipurpose facility – check its events calendar and know that the space serves as an open gallery from 12-5 p.m. every Saturday and Sunday.
+This repurposed church built in 1886 features an incredible facade that sports a range of colors and shapes, making the building an Instagram favorite.
+DC Culture House is a multipurpose facility – check its events calendar and know that the space serves as an open gallery from 12-5 p.m. every Saturday and Sunday and from 5-8 p.m. every Wednesday.

 Okay, you can’t literally feed Katharina Fritsch’s Hahn/Cock sculpture at the National Gallery of Art’s East Building, but admiration and nearby-posing are more than welcome.
 This stylish wing of the museum (which is free to enter) also features paintings from artists of the Color Field movement, including Gene Davis and Mark Rothko (who also has an extensive showcase at The Phillips Collection).